WOA-Project/SurfaceDuo-Guides/InstallWindows.md

 parted /dev/block/sda
 print
 ```

+- ⚠️ Do not run all commands at once, instead run them one by one
+- ⚠️ If you see any warning, or error, it is not normal.
+Contact us on telegram
+- ⚠️ You can kill things if you do these steps wrong

 - **Make sure that the last partition listed is numbered 6.**
 - Take note of original sizing, here it was 51.9MB -> 112GB